 Age is not a determining factor.
 We have treated 3 cats that were 21 years old.
 They were in good physical shape and did very well.

 What arrangements will I need to make?

-Please call our clinic to make your appointment with Dr. Vaughan.
+Please call the Feline Hyperthyroid Treatment Center to make your appointment with Dr. Vaughan.
 A thorough examination will be given; laboratory tests will be reviewed and repeated if necessary.
 This will assist in determining the dose of 131I to be given.